 Writing Workshops Los Angeles was founded by Edan Lepucki, and she currently serves as Director of Special Projects.
 Edan is the author of the New York Times bestselling novel California, which was a Barnes and Noble Discover Great Reads pick and an Amazon best book of the month.
-Her next novel, Woman No. 17, will be published in May 2017.
+Her next novel, Woman No. 17, was published in May 2017.
 She holds an MFA in creative writing from the Iowa Writers’ Workshop, and she has taught at the University of Iowa, Oberlin College, the Gotham Writers’ Workshop, the Squaw Valley Writers Conference, and the UCLA Extension Writers’ Program.
 Her fiction and nonfiction have been published in McSweeney’s, the Los Angeles Times, Narrative Magazine, the New York Times, and the Los Angeles Review, among other publications, and she’s a staff writer for The Millions.
 Edan has received fellowships from the Vermont Studio Center, the Ucross Foundation, and Squaw Valley Writers Conference.
 The winner of the 2009 James D. Phelan Award, she has also published a novella, If You’re Not Yet Like Me.
-To contact Edan, email firstname.lastname@example.org.
+To contact Edan, email email@example.com.

 Chris Daley is the Director of Writing Workshops Los Angeles.
 She has worked as a writing instructor for several universities, including the California Institute of Technology, Brooklyn College (CUNY), and Loyola Marymount University.
 She received her Ph.D. in English from the City University of New York Graduate Center.
 Chris is also a founder of editing collective WordCraft LA.
 Her writing has appeared in the Los Angeles Times, FORTH Magazine, Angels Flight • literary west, DUM DUM Zine, Crony, Los Angeles Review of Books, and various academic collections.
 An essay originally published in The Collagist was recently included in the W.W.
 Norton anthology, Brief Encounters: A Collection of Contemporary Nonfiction.
-Her photography has appeared in Redivider, Gesture Literary Journal, Bartleby Snopes, and is forthcoming in Print Oriented Bastards.
+Her photography has appeared in Redivider, Gesture Literary Journal, Bartleby Snopes, and Print Oriented Bastards.
 Chris previously served as a judge for the fiction and first fiction awards of the Los Angeles Times Book Prizes, and she was a Ucross Foundation writer-in-residence and a finalist for the Baltic Writing Residency.
-Email Chris at email@example.com.
+Email Chris at firstname.lastname@example.org.

 Neelanjana Banerjee’s short stories, poetry, and essays have appeared or are forthcoming in Prairie Schooner, PANK, The Liner, The Rumpus, Virginia Quarterly Online, World Literature Today, The Literary Review, Nimrod, and anthologies like Breaking the Bow: Speculative Stories Inspired by the Ramayana (Zubaan Books, 2012) and Desilicious: Sexy, Subversive, South Asian (Arsenal Press, 2003), among other places.
 She co-edited the award-winning Indivisible: An Anthology of Contemporary South Asian American Poetry (University of Arkansas Press, 2010) and The Coiled Serpent: Poets Arising from the Cultural Shifts and Quakes of Los Angeles (Tia Chucha Press).
 She received her MFA in Creative Writing from San Francisco State University and has been awarded writing residencies from Hedgebrook and the Blue Mountain Center.
 Her journalism about literature and culture can be seen at Colorlines, Fiction Writers Review, HTML Giant, Hyphen, Word Riot, and other places around the World Wide Web.
 She is the Managing Editor of Kaya Press and teaches creative writing at UCLA.
 She lives in El Sereno and is working on her first novel.Visit her online here.